 17.12.11.
 Latimer Sq, red zone, S view, Arrow House demolition site.
 CTV bldg demolition site & quake survivor, IR bldg behind.
 Arrow House demo site would become part of Liverpool Terraces apartments

-Latimer Sq / Madras St / Hereford St: Arrow House demolition site would become part of Liverpool Terraces apartments.
-Behind was CTV demolition site, where 115 people died in the CTV collapse, 22.02.11 quake.
-Beyond CTV demolition site, across Cashel St, stood IRD ghost.
-SE Madras St / Cashel St: St Paul's Trinity Pacific Presbyterian Church demolition site.
+Latimer Sq / Madras St / Hereford St: Arrow House demolition-site would become part of Liverpool Terraces apartments.
+Behind teetered CTV demolition-site where 115 people died in the CTV-multistorey collapse.
+Beyond CTV's demolition-site, across Cashel St, I saw IRD multi-storey.
+SE Madras St / Cashel St: I saw St Paul's Trinity Pacific Presbyterian Church demolition-site.

 17.12.11.
 Hereford St, N view, Latimer Sq to Gloucester St & Madras St